haiku/website/content/blog/pulkomandy/2019-09-07_haiku_monthly_activity_report_august_2019.md

 <p>Another round of bugfixes from waddlesplash: his work on
-optiminzing the kernel uncovered some bugs and introduced the occasional regression (givne our lack of automated tests, this is unsurprising).
+optiminzing the kernel uncovered some bugs and introduced the occasional regression (given our lack of automated tests, this is unsurprising).
 These problems have now been solved and Haiku is running nice and stable (and faster than before) again.</p>